sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 - `AMIGA`: A folder containing the SWITCHER application in different formats. **You must copy this executable to your AMIGA computer to manage your Kickstart versions.
 You can learn to use in the [User Guide](/sidecartridge-kickstart/user-guide/)**
 - `DEFAULT.TXT`: Contains the name of the default active Kickstart or custom ROM image file.
 - `RESCUE.TXT`: Contains the name of the rescue Kickstart image or custom ROM image file.
+- `DiagROM.img`: The bundled DiagROM 1.3 image.
+Starting with firmware 3.1.0, this is the default ROM image that boots automatically.
+Read [Diagnosing your Amiga with DIAGROM](/sidecartridge-kickstart/diagrom/) for more information.
+- `RESCUE_SWITCHER_v3.1.0_512KB.img`: The bundled Rescue Switcher image.
+Starting with firmware 3.1.0, this image boots in rescue mode and lets you select another available ROM image as a recovery option.
 - `CONFIG.TXT`: This file contains the advanced configuration settings for the emulator.
 The settings helps to adjust the speed of the address bus when the emulator runs in computers with very noisy buses, or when the computer has accelerated boards.

 {: .note }